 With the current collective bargaining agreement rookie pay scale, it doesn't take very long at all for draft picks to sign their contracts these days.

-The Baltimore Sun's Jeff Zrebiec reports that fifth-round outside linebacker Matthew Judon has signed his rookie contract worth $2.595 million.
+The Baltimore Sun's Jeff Zrebiec reports that fifth-round outside linebacker Matt Judon has signed his rookie contract worth $2.595 million.
 That would make Judon the first pick to sign.